nasa/cumulus/docs/workflows/lambda.md

 ## Build a Lambda

-To build Node.js lambda functions, use webpack to pack the Lambda code into a single `.js` file with dependencies:
+To build Node.js Lambda functions, use webpack to pack the Lambda code into a single `.js` file with dependencies:

 ```bash
   $ npm run build